Greenhouse gas emissions: Variables

-These measures are sometimes used by countries to assert various policy/ethical positions on climate change.

-The use of different measures leads to a lack of comparability, which is problematic when monitoring progress towards targets.
+These measures are sometimes used by countries to assert various policy/ethical positions on climate change.The use of different measures leads to a lack of comparability, which is problematic when monitoring progress towards targets.
 There are arguments for the adoption of a common measurement tool, or at least the development of communication between different tools.

+Reporting

 Emissions may be tracked over long time periods, known as historical or cumulative emissions measurements.
 Cumulative emissions provide some indicators of what is responsible for greenhouse gas atmospheric concentration build-up.

+National accounts balance

 The national accounts balance tracks emissions based on the difference between a country's exports and imports.
 For many richer nations, the balance is negative because more goods are imported than they are exported.
 This result is mostly due to the fact that it is cheaper to produce goods outside of developed countries, leading developed countries to become increasingly dependent on services and not goods.
 A positive account balance would mean that more production was occurring within a country, so more operational factories would increase carbon emission levels.

 Emissions may also be measured across shorter time periods.
 Emissions changes may, for example, be measured against the base year of 1990.
 1990 was used in the United Nations Framework Convention on Climate Change (UNFCCC) as the base year for emissions, and is also used in the Kyoto Protocol (some gases are also measured from the year 1995).
 A country's emissions may also be reported as a proportion of global emissions for a particular year.

 Another measurement is of per capita emissions.
 This divides a country's total annual emissions by its mid-year population.
 Per capita emissions may be based on historical or annual emissions.

-While cities are sometimes considered to be disproportionate contributors to emissions, per-capita emissions tend to be lower for cities than the averages in their countries.

-At current emission rates, before 2030 temperatures may have increased by 1.5 °C (2.7 °F) over pre-industrial levels, which is the limit for the G7 countries and aspirational limit of the Paris Agreement.

-Overview of main sources

-Since about 1750, human activity has increased the concentration of carbon dioxide and other greenhouse gases.
-As of 2021, measured atmospheric concentrations of carbon dioxide were almost 50% higher than pre-industrial levels.
-Natural sources of carbon dioxide are more than 20 times greater than sources due to human activity, but over periods longer than a few years natural sources are closely balanced by natural sinks, mainly photosynthesis of carbon compounds by plants and marine plankton.
-Absorption of terrestrial infrared radiation by longwave absorbing gases makes Earth a less efficient emitter.
-Therefore, in order for Earth to emit as much energy as is absorbed, global temperatures must increase.

-Burning fossil fuels is estimated to have emitted 62% of 2015 human GhG.
-The largest single source is coal-fired power stations, with 20% of GHG as of 2021.

-The main sources of greenhouse gases due to human activity are: